thepetk/chatbot-test-chart-repo/README.md

 ## Testing with a Custom Helm Repository

-In case you're interested to test your updates by importing the `ai-lab-helm-charts` fork as a custom helm chart repository, you can follow the instructions [here](./docs/SETUP_CUSTOM_HELM_REPO.md)
+To test your updates by importing the `ai-lab-helm-charts` fork as a custom Helm chart repository, you can follow the instructions [here](./docs/SETUP_CUSTOM_HELM_REPO.md)

-## Release process
+## Release Process

 The ai-lab-helm-charts are created on demand.

-- A `tag` should be created with the version of the release as name. ai-lab-helmcharts follows the v{major}.{minor}.{bugfix} format (e.g v0.1.0).
+- A `tag` should be created with the version of the release as the name. `ai-lab-helmcharts` follows the v{major}.{minor}.{bugfix} format (e.g v0.1.0).
-- Before proceeding, make sure that all the `Chart.yaml` `version` fields have this tag as value.
-For example in case the tag is `v0.1.0` the `version` should be `0.1.0`.
+- Before proceeding, make sure that all the `version` fields within `Chart.yaml` have this tag as the value.
+For example in the case where the tag is `v0.1.0`, the `version` should be `0.1.0`.
-- After the new release is published, the updated helm packages will be pinned on the release.
+- After the new release is published, the updated Helm packages will be pinned on the release.